Best things to do in Miami

 What is it?
 As seen on TV and heard in rap lyrics by everyone from Kanye West to Drake, LIV sets the standard for megaclubs worldwide.
 Nestled inside the lobby of the historic Fontainebleau hotel—itself a backdrop for major motion pictures including Goldfinger—LIV is at once opulent and turnt beyond belief.

 Why go?
 Afrojack, Martin Garrix and Laidback Luke hold down monthly residencies at the EDM powerhouse alongside a regular program of huge DJs and rap stars.
 And the stars show up to worship.
-On any given Sunday, you might run into Floyd Mayweather, Lil Wayne or a Kardashian.

 What is it?
 One of South Florida’s natural jewels, this 83-acre garden, named after renowned botanist and Miami resident David Fairchild, is filled with tropical splendor: a lush rainforest with a stream, sunken garden, dramatic vistas, an enormous vine pergola and a museum of plant exploration.